PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 After the conversion is successful, there are three files in the model save directory:
 ```
 inference/det_db/
-    ├── det.pdiparams         # The parameter file of detection inference model
+    ├── inference.pdiparams         # The parameter file of detection inference model
-    ├── det.pdiparams.info    # The parameter information of detection inference model, which can be ignored
+    ├── inference.pdiparams.info    # The parameter information of detection inference model, which can be ignored
-    └── det.pdmodel           # The program file of detection inference model
+    └── inference.pdmodel           # The program file of detection inference model
 ```

 <a name="Convert_recognition_model"></a>